Manesh-R/WindowsAzurePack/README.md

 WindowsAzurePack
 ================
 Starter Kit for Windows Azure Pack demonstrating how to author a custom resource provider.
-We are enabling a blob storage resource provider in this sample.
+We are enabling a basic storage resource provider in this sample.

 Features
 -------